-Physical Education lessons and activities will be structured to facilitate social distancing.
+Physical education lessons and activities will be structured to facilitate social distancing to the extent possible.
 Contact sports and other activities that require students to be in close proximity to one another may not be included in the physical education program.
-Floor markings will be utilized to help structure activities, and class sizes will be monitored to provide adequate space for students to participate.
+Floor markings will be utilized to help structure activities to the extent possible, and class sizes will be monitored to provide adequate space for students to participate.